odmsolutions/mysql_python_out_of_sync_demo/readme.md

 The code in the first example test_out_of_sync.py came as an example of a parsing error in a system import trusted data.

+The main cause of this is results that are not taken from the cursor before a new query is made.
+There may be multiple result sets.

+To stop the error you must ensure you consume the result set each time with .nextset.
+If it produces multiple result sets- you may even need to do a few of them.

 The error message seen here:

     _mysql_exceptions.ProgrammingError: (2014, "Commands out of sync; you can't run this command now")